 The current limit on Index loss for an Index Option will not change for the life of that Index Option.
-However, we reserve the right to add new Index Options, as well as close Index Options to new Purchase Payments and transfers.
-As such, the limits on Index loss offered under the Contract may change from one Term to the next if we add an Index Option or discontinue accepting new allocations into an Index Option.
+However, we reserve the right to add new Index Options.
+As such, the limits on Index loss offered under the Contract may change from one Term to the next if we add an Index Option.

-If we offer a new Index Option with a Buffer or Floor in the future, the Buffer or Floor will be no lower than 5% or -25%, respectively.
-The lowest Trigger Rate, Cap, and Participation Rate that we may establish if we add a new Index Option to the Contract are 0.05%, 0.10%, and 5.00%, respectively.
+If we offer a new Index Option with a Buffer in the future, the Buffer will be no lower than 5%.
+The lowest Trigger Rate, Cap, and Participation Rate that we may establish if we add a new Index Option to the Contract are 3%, 3%, and 100%, respectively.